fosterrath-mila/ift6759/howto-submit.md

 ```

 Your `code` repository should be a clone of your master branch on github.
 It should contain all the code that
 is relevant for the evaluation.
+It should also contain a `requirements.txt` file listing your project's dependencies
-The `evaluator.py` script must be located in this folder as well, and it should
+so that we can easily reinstall an environment compatible with your code.
+The `evaluator.py` script must be located
-be properly updated to work your with your other Python modules.
+in this folder as well, and it should be properly updated to work your with your other Python modules.

 In order to rename a folder to `code` when using `git clone`, you can use